cssherry/instacation/README.md

 [Details][phase-four]

 ### Bonus Features
+- [ ] Allow only followers and owner to see an album.
+Owner will be able to share albums with others using url/passphrase.
 - [ ] Map albums by location for exploring
 - [ ] Search for albums by location
 - [ ] Search for photos by caption